acisternino/ticket-downloader/README.md

     gradlew clean distribZip

-When the command terminates, a zip file containing the application and a private JRE packaged together.
-The archive is quite big but can be deployed on any machine regardless of local JRE availability.
+When the command terminates, a zip file can be found in the `build/distributions` directory.

+This archive contains the application and a bundled private JRE packaged together.
+The archive is big but it can be deployed on any machine regardless of local JRE availability.

 ### Eclipse support ###